smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 ## Alternatives considered
 - The solution would be beneficial for both custom RouterService and standard RouterService, because it actually increases the chance to find a RouterService that connects with the head unit.
-It internally utilize ServiceFinder class, which sends broadcast to currently running RouterServices, and receive another broadcast from them.
-So this way will check currently running RouterService only, and avoid starting services merely for checking the currently connected service.
+FindRouterTask internally utilizes ServiceFinder class, which sends broadcast to currently running RouterServices, and receive another broadcast from them.
+So this way will check currently running RouterService only, and avoid starting services merely for checking if the RouterService is connected or not.